coffee-and-whiskers/smubiadatathon-data-cereal/README.md

 # SMU BIADatathon 2024 2nd Place

 **Deployed Demo:**
-We have deployed our application here: [https://smubiadatathon-data-cereal-tbfxrucchd6kvyta2eperz.streamlit.app/](https://smubiadatathon-data-cereal-tbfxrucchd6kvyta2eperz.streamlit.app/)
+We have deployed our application through Streamlit Community Cloud here: [https://smubiadatathon-data-cereal-tbfxrucchd6kvyta2eperz.streamlit.app/](https://smubiadatathon-data-cereal-tbfxrucchd6kvyta2eperz.streamlit.app/)

 **Demo Video:**
-If the application isn't available, you can view a recorded demo of the project here:
+If the application isn't available (or if you're facing performance issues), you can view a recorded demo of the project here:

 https://github.com/user-attachments/assets/a8fda503-3ab7-4136-88a3-57581ffccc8e